Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Anatomy of the liver.
 The liver is in the upper abdomen near the stomach, intestines, gallbladder, and pancreas.
 The liver has a right lobe and a left lobe.
 Each lobe is divided into two sections (not shown).

 Childhood hepatocellular carcinoma usually affects older children and adolescents.
-It is more common in areas of Asia that have high rates of hepatitis B virus infection than in the U.S.
+It is more common in areas of Asia that have higher rates of hepatitis B virus infection than in the U.S.

 Hepatocellular carcinoma is the most common type of liver cancer in adults.
-Risk factors, staging, and treatment for children is different than for adults.
-For information about hepatocellular carcinoma in adults, see What Is Liver Cancer?.
+Risk factors, staging, and treatment for children are different than for adults.
+For information about hepatocellular carcinoma in adults, see

 Causes and risk factors for childhood hepatocellular carcinoma

-Anything that increases your chance of getting a disease is called a risk factor.
-Not every child with one or more of these risk factors will develop hepatocellular carcinoma, and hepatocellular carcinoma will develop in some children who don't have any known risk factors.
-Talk with your child's doctor if you think your child may be at risk.
+A risk factor is anything that increases the chance of getting a disease.
+Not every child with one or more of these risk factors will develop hepatocellular carcinoma, and it will develop in some children who don't have a known risk factor.

 The following syndromes or conditions are risk factors for childhood hepatocellular carcinoma: